boomlich/boomlich.github.io/_posts/2022-07-11-pathfinder.md

 ## Maze-generation algorithms
-In the program there are four different available algorithms to choose when generating mazes.
+For generating mazes, four unique algorithms are available.

-All the algorithms produce perfect mazes, which means there is no loops and all mazes are solvable.
-Most of these algorithms are based of [spanning tree-algorithms](https://en.wikipedia.org/wiki/Minimum_spanning_tree){:target="_blank"} used in graph theory.
+All the algorithms produce perfect mazes, which means there are no loops and all mazes are solvable.
+Most of these algorithms are based on [spanning tree-algorithms](https://en.wikipedia.org/wiki/Minimum_spanning_tree){:target="_blank"} used in graph theory.

 ### Randomized depth first search

-Randomized depth-first search used backtracking.
-This algorithm can be implemented both recursively and iteratively.
+Random DFS algorithm can be implemented both recursively and iteratively.
 I've chosen an iterative approach for my implementation.

 <center>
     <video class="in-article-video" autoplay muted playsinline loop>